kenanhancer/EventMonitoring/README.md

 # EventMonitoring

-EventMonitoring is a a backend event monitoring application written in .NET Core.
+EventMonitoring is a backend event monitoring application written in .NET Core.

 Clients can connect with HTTP connection.